jikellie/jikellie/README.md

 - 👋 Hi, I’m @jikellie
 - 👀 I’m interested in all things data analysis and visualization
-- 🌱 I’m currently doing a masters in data analysis and learning python, r and tableau
+- 🌱 I’m currently doing a masters in data analysis and learning python, r and sql

 <!---